Previewed 5 December 2017, Opened 18 December 2017, Closed 5 May 2018 at the Trafalgar Studio 1 (now Trafalgar Theatre)

 "Clarity is not one of this show's virtues, and there is more work to be done and cuts to be made.
 But an inspired team has created a potentially cult musical that recalls both The Elephant Man and Shockheaded Peter.
 Tom Morris's production eloquently uses puppets to represent both Grinpayne as a boy and his blind companion, Dea, and is powered by a memorable, soaring score by Tim Phillips and Marc Teitler.
 Brilliantly offensive as the sepulchral Barkilphedro, Julian Bleach is one of many highlights in a show that demands a life beyond its Bristol run."
 The Sunday Times

 "What stage puppet could possibly follow Joey from War Horse?
 Well, the macabre musical The Grinning Man has one in the shape of a wonderfully scary wolf that takes two to operate and, as a proper wolf should be, is big and bad...
 With a perky score by Tim Phillips and Marc Teitler, the evening is like a nightmare - mostly in a good way.
 Jon Bausor's designs are a triumph...
 The expert puppetry is by Gyre & Gimble and director Tom Morris is totally at home with the intentionally wooden members of the cast.
 Our tragic hero is played by Louis Maskell who, poor chap, has to sing through a bloodied bandage.
 Deeply implicated in the story's abundant evil is the court jester, played by the delightfully gothic Julian Bleach, a graduate of the Vincent Price school of over-acting."
 The Mail on Sunday

-The Grinning Man in London at the Trafalgar Studios public previews from 5 December 2017, opens on 18 December 2017 and closes on 17 February 2018
+The Grinning Man in London at the Trafalgar Studios previewed from 5 December 2017, opened on 18 December 2017 and closed on 14 April 2018